Skip to main content

 4. Elderberry

-Lozenges, tinctures, and syrups made from black elderberries can decrease symptom severity and duration for people with a cold or the flu.
+Lozenges, tinctures, and syrups made from black elderberries may ease cold and flu symptoms, including sore throat.
 But it’s not clear how much they help with throat pain from strep throat.
-Plus, elderberry hasn’t been well studied in children.
+And elderberry hasn’t been well studied in children.

 5. Echinacea

-Echinacea has antiviral and antibacterial properties, including activity against the bacteria which causes strep throat.
+Echinacea has antiviral and antibacterial properties, including activity against the bacteria that causes strep throat.
 One study found that a spray made with echinacea and sage relieved sore throats as well as a spray made with an antibacterial (chlorhexidine) and a numbing medicine (lidocaine).
-But like other supplements, echinacea products aren’t tightly regulated.
+So it may be a helpful option for adults and older children.
+There’s not enough research showing that echinacea is safe for young kids.

 6. Soft foods

-Soft foods don’t necessarily treat strep throat, but maintaining nutrition and hydration while your kid is sick can help them recover.
-Soft foods are a great choice for kids with strep throat.
+Soft foods are a great choice for kids and adults with strep throat.
 Here are some soft food examples to try:

 • Applesauce